 Using architectural elements like archways and walls as frames allow you to work with textures like bricks and stones.

-You can find natural frames when you take a shot with a large body of water.
-Using a frame with elements that are reflected in the water can structure your shot.
+You can find natural frames for your subject when you take a shot with a large body of water.
+Use a frame with elements that are reflected in the water can structure your shot.

 One of the ways you can work with frames and reflections would be to take a picture with a mirror!
 Capturing a reflection of your subject in a mirror is a creative exercise, and the mirror itself will create a frame for your shot.